DavidLandis2150/ant-detection-app/README.md

    - During install, check "Add Python to PATH"

 2. **Download required files**
-   - Download ant_detection_app, install_and_run, and requirements files from this repository and save them in the same location/file.
+   - Download ant_detection_app, install_and_run, requirements, and run_ant_detector files from this repository and save them in the same location/file.

 3. **Run the application**:
-   - Double-click `install_and_run.py`
+   - Double-click `run_ant_detector.command`
    - The first time takes 2-3 minutes to install packages
    - After that, it launches instantly!